Times Spent Outdoors: Priceless!

 The final proposed hunt guidelines and all public comments, along with department responses to those comments, will be shared with the Arizona Game and Fish Commission at its September meeting in Flagstaff.

-The Arizona Game and Fish Department does not receive general funds from the State of Arizona.
+The Arizona Game And Fish Department does not receive general funds from the State of Arizona.
 The conservation and management of the state’s game animals is made possible by funding generated from the sale of hunting licenses, tags, and matching funds from the Wildlife Restoration Act, a federal excise tax that hunters and manufacturers pay on guns, ammunition and other hunting/shooting-related equipment.

 Reader Comments(0)